 Guide: Surviving the Singapore Airlines KrisFlyer waitlist

-The KrisFlyer waitlist is a perfect embodiment of the highs and lows of the miles game.
+Singapore Airlines KrisFlyer members are probably all too familiar with the dreaded waitlist, which is a perfect embodiment of the highs and lows of the miles game.ย

-The way I see it, “no” is better than “maybe”, since it’s the hope that kills you.
-Sometimes I wish that Singapore Airlines would follow the lead of Cathay Pacific and just do away with the whole thing!
+The waitlist system has its uses, but all things considered I’m not a fan.ย The way I see it, “no” is better than “maybe”, and sometimes I wish that Singapore Airlines would follow the lead of Cathay Pacific and just do away with the whole thing, or at the very least enact some common sense reforms.

 • Both Saver and Advantage awards can be waitlisted